asfadmin/CIRRUS-DAAC/README.md

 Adapter](https://github.com/nasa/cumulus-message-adapter) is used to create the Lambda layer used by all Step Function Tasks, modify the corresponding variable in the `terraform.tfvars` file.

-### data-persistence module

-To change whether Elasticsearch is provisioned, modify the corresponding variable in the `terraform.tfvars`.

 ### cumulus module